ata-o/tsssnake/README.md

 # Snake
+*snake clone
-a snake clone using SimpleDraw header
+*coded in C++ using SimpleDraw at https://github.com/fstasel/SimpleDraw